seedstack/website/content/docs/seed/manual/rest/testing.md

 Fully testing REST resources requires web integration test support as described [here](../../testing/integration-web).
 Basic steps are:

-* Test class has to extend `AbstractSeedWebIT` in order to launch an integration test with Arquillian.
+* Test class has to extend `AbstractSeedWebIT` in order to launch an integration test with Arquillian
-* Test class has to contain a method to package the deployed WAR.
+* Test class has to contain a method to package the deployed WAR
-* Finally you can write your test method.
+* Finally you can write your test method

-For example :
+For example:

     public class ProductsResourceIT extends AbstractSeedWebIT {
         @Deployment